| Income source | Annual amount ($) |

 | Operating Expenses | All costs to operate the property | Sum of all recurring operational costs |

-NOI serves as the foundation for multiple real estate investment metrics and decision-making processes.
+NOI is the foundation for multiple real estate investment metrics and decision-making processes.
 The capitalization rate (cap rate) calculation uses NOI divided by property value to determine investment yield, while debt service coverage ratio (DSCR) measures NOI relative to mortgage payments for lending decisions.
 Cash-on-cash returns incorporate NOI after debt service to evaluate actual investor returns.
-These applications make NOI essential for property acquisitions, refinancing, and portfolio management decisions.
+These applications make NOI important for property acquisitions, refinancing, and portfolio management decisions.

 | Lease Type | Tenant Pays | Landlord NOI Impact | Risk Level |